af83/sponges/README.md

 ``` bash
 ruby example.rb stop -g
 ```
-In this case, you gonna have to trap the `HUP` signal, and handle a clean stop from each workers.
-The point is to wait from a task to be done before quitting.
+In this case, you will have to trap the `HUP` signal, and handle a clean stop from each workers.
+The point is to wait for a task to be done before quitting.

 Show a list of workers and their children.
 ``` bash